FOSSit/MySQL-Frontend-GUI/README.md

     \
     These libraries are available in the project's (.venv) virtual environment.

-2. MySQL/MariaDB-Server from v5.1 and above, active and running.
+2. MySQL/MariaDB-Server with v5.1 and above, active and running.

 ## Installation and Running